GUIDE 2024

 What Does a Document Manager Do?

-As a document manager, you lead the document management team, hire and train team members, oversee the development of company-wide document management systems, select tools for digital document management, and ensure company-wide compliance with approved document management processes.
+A document manager leads the document management team, hires and trains team members, oversees the development of company-wide document management systems, selects tools for digital document management, and ensures company-wide compliance with approved document management processes.

 Why Do Companies Need a Document Management Department?

-To function properly, every company needs to operate in an organized manner.
-Companies are structured so that the work is divided between departments that carry out specialized functions like HR, finance, IT, and administration.
+Companies are structured so that work is divided between departments that carry out specialized functions like HR, finance, IT, and administration.
 Organizational goals are divided into departmental goals, which are then divided into individual goals for members of the respective departments.
-All of this is done to make organizational work manageable.Company Organization

-With hundreds or even thousands of employees, numerous departments, and multiple physical locations spread out over a country or globally, it would be impossible for any company to function in the absence of defined processes and procedures.
+With hundreds or thousands of employees, numerous departments, and multiple physical locations nationwide or globally, any company could not function without defined processes and procedures.

-Companies also need to comply with the laws and regulations of the territories and countries that they operate in.
+Companies must also comply with the laws and regulations of the territories and countries.
 Regulatory and legal documents have special requirements regarding storage and access.

-In the course of their daily work, employees produce thousands of documents.
-The responsibility of a document management department is to ensure that all documents are accurate and reliable.
+Furthermore, employees produce documents during their daily work.
+A document management department’s responsibility is to ensure that all documents are accurate and reliable.
 This is only possible if documents are created, stored, accessed, and distributed according to defined standards and procedures.

 Document Control Procedures

-The following is a list of responsibilities that you would find on any document manager job description:
+The following is a list of responsibilities for a typical document manager job description:

-• Ensuring that documents are created after a documented and approved review-and-approval process.
+• Ensuring a documented and approved review-and-approval process

-• Working with IT for the smooth operation of digital tools.
+• Working with IT to ensure the smooth operation of digital tools

 • Automation of business workflows

-• Meeting with management to update and inform on the documentation schedule, standards compliance, and documentation progression.
+• Meeting with management to update and inform them of the documentation schedule, standards compliance, and documentation progression

 Document manager responsibilities

-The skills you will need as a document manager will vary from company to company.
-The following is a list of common skills that are needed by document managers:
+The skills you need as a document manager vary from company to company.
+The following is a list of common skills:

-• Familiarity with the needs of your employer and the market that your employer operates in.
+• Familiarity with your employer’s needs and the market

-• For highly technical fields such as IT and engineering, you need to have familiarity with the terminology used in the industry.
+• For highly technical fields such as IT and engineering, familiarity with the terminology

 Document Manager Education Requirements

-The qualifications needed for document manager roles vary from company to company.
+The qualifications needed for document manager roles vary.

 Smaller companies with a few employees may require a high school diploma and familiarity with computer systems.

-Companies working on a global scale may require an associate’s or Bachelor’s degree.
+Companies working globally may require an associate’s or Bachelor’s degree.

-Companies in highly specialized fields may require you to have degrees in a subject that is relevant to the industry in which they operate.
+Companies in highly specialized fields may require you to have degrees in a subject relevant to the industry in which they operate.

-In addition to education, document managers need to have relevant experience in managing teams and systems.
-Prior experience as a technical writer, senior technical writer, or document control specialist is also valuable as it provides document managers with insight into the required skills and capabilities of team members they have to manage.
+In addition to education, document managers need relevant experience managing teams and systems.
+Prior experience as a technical writer, senior technical writer, or document control specialist is also valuable as it provides document managers with insight into the required skills and capabilities of team members they manage.

-As a document manager, you should be competent in the use of electronic systems for document management.
-It is also advantageous to have familiarity with more than one tool and to have proficiency in the tools that are relevant to your industry.
+As a document manager, you must be competent in using electronic systems for document management.
+Being familiar with multiple tools and proficient in the tools relevant to your industry is also advantageous.

 Document Manager Salary